Car-free adventures aroundNewquayCornwall

 - For a great day out and a walk to this unusual beach, take bus 58 from Newquay bus station to Pentire Head and head round the corner (see map below) to the Fern Pit café.
 Climb down the flower-fringed steep steps to the wooden footbridge bridge over the River Gannel.
 At high tide in summer, a little ferry will take you over to beautiful Crantock beach.

 - Follow the South West coast path from the far side of the beach around the headlands.
 After about five miles, you’ll reach Holywell Bay with its wild dunes and secret low tide caverns.
-Arriving car-free, on foot or by bus, means you can avoid the queue for the National Trust car park that builds up on sunny days.
+Arriving car-free, on foot or by bus, means (among other things) you avoid the queue for the National Trust car park that builds up on sunny days.

-- Bus 85 goes back to Newquay from here and stops on the way outside Newquay Zoo.
+- Bus 85 goes back to Newquay from here and stops on the way outside Newquay Zoo (see 2 below).

 - Holywell Bay is one of many beautiful Cornish locations that featured in Poldark.
 Visit Cornwall have compiled a list of Poldark locations you can visit easily by public transport.